mwcproject/docs/guides/send_file_cli-wallet.md

    <br />
    <br />

-- **Once the transaction is confirmed and sent, the recipient needs to wait enough confirmations (set to 10 blocks by default) to spend the fund received recently.**
+- **Once the transaction is confirmed and sent, the recipient needs to wait for enough confirmations (set to 10 blocks by default) to spend the fund received recently.**